 The German television (Fernsehen) standard used in Germany and most of Europe is not compatible with the television system used in the United States and Canada.
-Germany’s digital (DVB-T) PAL television system is different from the ATSC/NTSC television standard in the US.
+Germany’s digital (DVB, was PAL) television system is different from the ATSC television standard in North America.
 So what can expats do to solve this problem?

-As of January 1, 2013 the old GEZ radio and TV fee in Germany has been replaced by the new Rundfunkbeitrag (“broadcast contribution”), a flat fee for all electronic devices in a household.
+On January 1, 2013 the old GEZ radio and TV fee in Germany was replaced by the new Rundfunkbeitrag (“broadcast contribution”), a flat fee for all electronic devices in a household.
 Learn more below.

 Watching TV in Germany